The complexity of intersecting subproducts with subgroups in Cartesian powers: Reductions and polynomiality

-In this section we will completely classify the group-theoretic problems $P_{G,S}$ and $\Pi_{G,S}$.
+In this section we will prove some preliminary lemmas on $P_{G,S}$ and $\Pi_{G,S}$.
 Some of the lemmas we use to prove Theorems \ref{thm:pgs} and \ref{thm:pigs} we give for general $P_{G,S}^R$ (resp. $\Pi_{G,S}^R$) and some only for $P_{G,S}$ (resp. $\Pi_{G,S}$).
 Throughout this section, let $R$ be a commutative ring, finitely generated as a $\Z$-module.
-All abelian groups and $R$-modules we consider in this section are finite.
-We will use definitions and notations for $\P$ and $\NP$ as given in Appendix \ref{section:pnp}.
+All $R$-modules we consider in this section are finite.